Advice > Software engineering

 This range and variance are a great proxy for “room for negotiation”.

-Throughout this article, we’ll use an E5 software engineer in the Bay Area as an example.
-You can see the dataset we used here by pulling data from Levels.fyi.
+Throughout this article, we’ll use the software engineer E5 level in the Bay Area as an example.

 Can you negotiate your Meta salary?

-Yes Meta salaries are negotiable.
-Your Meta recruiter expects you to negotiate and their initial offer won't be the maximum offer they can give you to join the company.
+Yes, Meta salaries are negotiable.
+Your recruiter expects you to negotiate.
+Based on recent candidate reports, Meta’s initial offer is usually a lowball offer, so it definitely won’t be the maximum offer they can give you to join the company.

 1.1 Meta RSUs (Very negotiable)